 The University's implementation of the Presidential Ad Hoc Committee's recommendations under the leadership of Ms. Chung and Dr. Rygg had positive impacts.
-During the 2018-2019 and 2019-2020 academic years, the reports received by the Title IX Office from faculty, staff, and students increased significantly; the data indicates that the increased report levels were due to UP community members being better educated about how to report, as well as faculty and staff having a better understanding about their reporting responsibilities.
-As well, during the 2018-2019 and 2019-2020 academic years, the UP community accessed Title IX educational opportunities and resources that were expanded during these academic years.
+During the 2018-2019 and 2019-2020 academic years, the reports received by the Title IX Office from faculty, staff, and students increased significantly - by 150% or more compared to the two prior academic years; the data indicates that the increased report levels were due to UP community members being better educated about how to report, as well as faculty and staff having a better understanding about their reporting responsibilities.